Parzivalart3mis/rxguard/README.md

 ## AI Features Summary

 All AI features use `llama-3.1-8b-instant` via the Groq API.
 Every AI call has a graceful rule-based fallback if the API key is absent or the request fails.
+When `VITE_USE_BACKEND=true`, AI calls are proxied through the Express server so the key is never exposed in the browser bundle.

 | Feature | Trigger | Model Output |
 |---|---|---|